 There is increasing demand for trained professionals who can communicate effectively in today’s fast moving, globally connected world.
-Public relations is a critical component of shaping public perception of clients and products, especially with the advent of social media and direct interaction with consumers.
+Public relations (PR) is a critical component of shaping public perception of clients and products, especially with the advent of social media and direct interaction with consumers.
 Master’s in public relations blend theoretical concepts in audience-based communication with practical skill development in writing and publicity that prepare students to work for Fortune 500 companies, start-ups, social advocacy organizations, digital agencies and more.

 In these graduate programs, students are introduced to the fundamentals of public relations, building a foundation in strategic communications, writing and ethics, research and data analysis.
 Learning how to produce content for specific audiences, master’s in public relations graduates are positioned to impact and mold public opinion, respond to reputation crisis situations, and build public relationships with their clients.

 Note: As the field of public relations concerns shaping the relationship between an organization and the public through carefully crafted communications, master’s in public relations programs and master’s in communication programs with a specialization in public relations and marketing often have significant overlap in course concepts.
 Therefore, students interested in a master’s in public relations may want to explore master’s in communication programs with a public relations specialization as well.